ECMWFCode4Earth/aq-biascorrection/README.md

   to have 1h frequency data.
 For the same purpose, a resampling has been performed to the observations (average of the available observations over an hour).

+- For the observations with more than one stations available (maximum of five), a weighted average has been performed as a function of the distance to the location of interest.

 - The units are in different format for the observations (μg / m³) and the forecast (kg / kg).
 In order to take the best approach: elevation,